-[Some time after our interview Rick Wakeman responded to an email stating, “I had the great pleasure of working with Tomita in Japan some years ago and it was an absolute joy.
+[Some time after our interview Rick Wakeman responded to one of my emails: He says, “I had the great pleasure of working with Tomita in Japan some years ago and it was an absolute joy.
 The man is a tremendous musician with a unique style that is passionate, and one that he is dedicated to.
 On top of that he is a true gentleman.”]

 Stack Jones.
 When we think of Tomita, we think of you as the father of synth, space, and ambient music.
 This began in 1974 when Snowflakes Are Dancing, which was nominated for several Grammys.

 Tomita.
 When I was a child, Japan was closed to western music.
 This was during the time World War II was happening.
 At the end of the war, a lot of western music started to be broadcast on the radio.
 Jazz, pop songs, and classical music was filling the airwaves of Japan.
 To me, that music sounded like it was coming from aliens in outer space.
 That was really what I thought.
 I thought I was listening to music from outer space.
 It was difficult to find your own identity at that time.

 Stack Jones.
 In 1969, a struggling British musician trying to find his own identity, named David Bowie released a single called, Space Oddity.
 This song was released at the time the U.S. astronaut, Neil Armstrong was making the first moonwalk.
 Elton John openly admits that his 1972 song, Rocket Man was a rip off of David Bowies successful tune.
 I’m curious if Bowie’s Space Oddity played an integral role in introducing you to space music?

 Tomita.
 Is that the song where an astronaut went into space and wasn’t able to return?